 The minimal singleplayer scene can be found in Demos/Minimal/MinimalLevel.
 It’s a good starting point for any singleplayer level.
 Here’s what it contains :

-- UICamera : also optional, the UI camera is a separate camera, complete with a canvas and various GUI stuff like health bar, score, and stuff like that.
+- UICamera : the only “mandatory” part of this prefab would be the InputManager (without one, your character won’t move).
+The rest of it would be optional, but it’s recommended to keep it all to get a good start.
+The UI camera is a separate camera, complete with a canvas and various GUI stuff like health bar, score, and stuff like that.
 That’s where you’ll want to put all your GUI elements.

 - LevelManager : The LevelManager defines the level bounds used by all characters, it also handles the instantiation of the playable character(s), and all the spawn/respawn mechanism (what happens when you die).
 This one is mandatory for all scenes that contain Characters (you don’t need one for a splash screen for example).
 Make sure you select a playable Character from the LevelManager’s inspector.

 - Camera : Usually you’ll want to have a camera with a CameraController, which is the component used by the engine to track your character, but you can replace it with any camera you want.

 - Level : You’ll need at least a platform for your character to stand on.
 To do so, add an object (a sprite, a model, an empty object…), add a BoxCollider2D to it, set its layer to Platforms, and you’re done.
 Of course you can (and likely should) create more complex levels, but that’s the basic idea!

 The minimal multiplayer scene can be found in Demos/Minimal/Minimal4Players.
 It’s a good starting point for any multiplayer level.
 Here’s what it contains :

 - InputManagers : an InputManager per player is needed for multiplayer scenes.